 Science says it’s no accident that puppies reach their peak of cuteness at 8 weeks of age, which is just about when they are ready to leave their mother and go about the process of becoming a dog.
 We humans can’t help falling for the little furballs.
 Science says cuteness is nature’s way of making us more empathetic and responsive to helpless creatures like babies and puppies.

 That’s a good thing, because puppies are a lot of work.
 Fortunately, they learn quickly.
-With proper training and lots of patience from you, most puppies sleep through the night by the time they are 16 weeks old.
-Here’s how to speed the process.
+With proper puppy sleep-training and lots of patience from you, most will sleep through the night by the time they are 16 weeks old.
+Here’s how to speed up the process.

 The more physical and mental stimulation you can provide during the day, the more likely your puppy will be to sleep at night.
 In addition to normal indoor playtime, consider using daylight hours to introduce your puppy to walking on a leash in the backyard.
 When you feed him treats during the day, offer them in a puzzle toy that stimulates his curiosity and problem-solving skills.